Charles Darwin: Responses to publication

+Typical caricatures of Darwin with an ape body identified him in popular culture as the leading author of evolutionary theory.
+This 1871 cartoon followed publication of The Descent of Man.

 Even Darwin's close friends Gray, Hooker, Huxley, and Lyell still expressed various reservations but gave strong support, as did many others, particularly younger naturalists.
 Gray and Lyell sought reconciliation with faith, while Huxley portrayed a polarisation between religion and science.
 He campaigned pugnaciously against the authority of the clergy in education, aiming to overturn the dominance of clergymen and aristocratic amateurs under Owen in favour of a new generation of professional scientists.
 Owen's claim that brain anatomy proved humans to be a separate biological order from apes was shown to be false by Huxley in a long-running dispute parodied by Kingsley as the "Great Hippocampus Question", and discredited Owen.

 In response to objections that the origin of life was unexplained, Darwin pointed to acceptance of Newton's law even though the cause of gravity was unknown.
 Despite criticisms and reservations related to this topic, he nevertheless proposed a prescient idea in an 1871 letter to Hooker in which he suggested the origin of life may have occurred in a "warm little pond".

 Darwinism became a movement covering a wide range of evolutionary ideas.
 In 1863, Lyell's Geological Evidences of the Antiquity of Man popularised prehistory, though his caution on evolution disappointed Darwin.
 Weeks later, Huxley's Evidence as to Man's Place in Nature showed that anatomically, humans are apes.
 Then, The Naturalist on the River Amazons by Henry Walter Bates provided empirical evidence of natural selection.

+Following the publication of On the Origin of Species, both Prince Albert, who supported Darwin's ideas, and the Prime Minister, Lord Palmerston, recommended Darwin for a knighthood but without success; among the opponents of the proposed honour was Bishop Wilberforce.